rchlumsk/rcr/README.md

 The package is currently configured for backwater calculations with the subcritical assumption in open channels only, supercritical and mixed regimes, and hydrualic structures, will be added in future versions.

+Helpful functions in the package include:

+-   *compute\_flow\_profiles* computes flow profiles for a given geometry for a vector of flow values
+-   *bankfull\_estimator* applies Manning's equation to estimate flow for a given cross-section, slope and water surface level
+-   *flow\_area* calculates the flow area for a set of stations in a cross-section
+-   *normal\_depth* calculates the normal depth of a cross-section

 Installation
 ------------